Health Alert: 100 overdoses in Berks over the weekend. Click here for more details.

 The Warm Handoff Program works to provide treatment intervention to individuals who enter hospitals with substance use disorders.
-The program was created in 2015 by the PA Dept. of Drug & Alcohol Programs to address the opioid epidemic.
+The program was created in 2015 by the PA Dept. of Drug & Alcohol Programs (DDAP) to address the opioid epidemic.
 In Berks County, the Warm Handoff initiative was developed in the fall of 2015 as a collaborative effort between COCA, Treatment Access and Service Center (TASC) and local hospitals.

 It was originally designed to provide intervention for opioid overdose survivors or individuals showing signs of an opioid withdrawal.
 In 2017, the program was expanded to include any individual showing signs of a substance use disorder who presents at a local hospital.
 That same year, Reading Hospital Emergency Room began providing a 24/7 Warm Handoff program, with Recovery Support Specialists available around-the-clock.